avail/SkyrimBorderLess/README.md

 Make sure Skyrim is in Windowed Mode - it can be set in the launcher.

-You will need to have [SKSE](http://skse.silverlock.org) for this to work.
+You will need to have [SKSE Plugin Preloader](http://www.nexusmods.com/skyrim/mods/75795/?) for this to work.

 Once built/downloaded, place it in SKSE's plugins directory